Virtual power plant for network control & planning

 Regional utility explores ‘non network solutions’

-To minimise demand and reverse power flows through a local network transformer with smart, coordinated control customer-side solar, batteries and loads - while improving local network reliability and efficiency.
+To minimise demand and reverse power flows through a local distribution transformer with smart, coordinated control customer-side solar, batteries and loads - while improving local network reliability and efficiency.

-A dozen homes located behind a transformer at a residential greenfield development in Broome were offered heavily discounted solar & battery systems under Horizon Power’s Smart Sun initiative.
-Homes were equipped with Fronius inverters various brands of batteries, sensors and demand response enabled devices (DREDs).
+Fifteen homes on a single transformer at a greenfield development in Broome were offered heavily discounted solar & battery systems under Smart Sun, a joint initiative between Horizon Power and LandCorp.
+Homes were equipped with various brands of inverters, batteries, sensors and demand response enabled devices (DREDs).

 Project snapshots: SwitchDin VPP management platform

-Easing pressure on the network: Control of household assets - including batteries - will help to reduce stressors on the local network, keeping transformer utilisation within acceptable bounds and stemming reverse power flows.
+Easing pressure on the network: Control of household assets - including batteries - helps to reduce stressors on the local network, keeping transformer utilisation within acceptable bounds and stemming reverse power flows.

-Intelligence to take action: The client can view aggregate energy consumption across multiple homes involved in the project and take direct action by increasing or decreasing energy consumption or generation at individual sites.
+Intelligence to take action: The client can view aggregate energy consumption across multiple homes involved in the pilot and take direct action by increasing or decreasing energy consumption or generation at individual sites.

-The Smart Sun project will run until 2020 with plans to expand further.
+The Smart Sun pilot will run until 2020.
 Outcomes from this initial round will inform network planning and investment decisions for the client going forward.
 SwitchDin is also developing a customisable rules engine for automation of VPP operation.